Adjectives and noun modifiers in English – article

 Nouns used in this way are usually referred to as noun modifiers.
 Though they are functioning in a similar way to some adjectives, we classify them as nouns.
 Examples like this are often referred to as compound nouns, with the first noun identifying a particular type in relation to the group of people or things described by the second noun.
-In the following article, we will focus on true adjectives, rather than noun modifiers.

 Position of adjectives